segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 Machine Learning, Neural Networks, and Deep Learning are all important domains of artificial intelligence.
 Understanding what they are, and the differences between them, is key to building AI expertise.
 Here's an **intentionally oversimplified** rundown of those terms.

 * **Machine Learning** is all about teaching computers to get smarter over time, like giving them the building blocks and basic know-how to tackle problems on their own.
-But you can't just kick back and let the computer do all the work—you'll still need to guide it along the way, tweaking things here and there to get the best results.
+But you can't just kick back and let the computer do all the work.
+You'll still need to guide it along the way, tweaking things here and there to get the best results.
 * **Neural Networks** are the engines that power many Machine Learning systems.
 They are designed to mimic the way the human brain operates, allowing them to learn from vast amounts of data.
 These networks consist of layers of interconnected parts that process data sequentially, enhancing their ability to make complex decisions and predictions.
 * **Deep Learning** is like Machine Learning's overachieving sibling.
 It's a specific type of Machine Learning that relies heavily on Neural Networks to process massive amounts of data.
 Deep Learning excels at handling unstructured data like audio, video, and images.
 But much like Machine Learning, it still requires careful preparation and labeling of data before it can work its "magic".